 📂 Where scammers get seafarers’ data

-It is impossible to fully protect against data leaks - scammers constantly improve their schemes, and seafarers’ data circulate across many services and organizations.
+It is impossible to fully protect yourself from data leaks.
+Fraudsters constantly improve their schemes, and seafarers’ data can circulate across many services and organizations.

-Therefore, the only effective way to reduce risks is to strictly follow anti-fraud instructions: carefully verify offers, do not send documents to unverified persons, use strong passwords, and regularly improve your digital literacy.
+The only way to reduce risks is to strictly follow anti-fraud safety rules: carefully check offers, do not share your data with unverified people, use strong passwords, and regularly improve your digital awareness.

 If you have any questions about security or encounter suspicious activity, please contact our support service.